- Statistical Models of Neuronal Circuits

 I joined Janelia in 2016 as a Research Specialist at Druckmann Lab.
 My research involves dynamical and statistical modeling of neuronal populations using Calcium Imaging and Electrophysiology.

 I received my PhD in Electrical and Computer Engineering from University of Maryland, College Park where I worked on theoretical and computational neuroscience using statistical signal processing, compressive sensing and big data.
 My Thesis titled: "Compressed Sensing Beyond the IID and Static Domains: Theory, Algorithms and Applications" won the best thesis award at the ECE department at University of Maryland.
 I was co-advised by Professors Min Wu and Behtash Babadi.
-Prior to joining UMD, he received his Bachelor of Science in Electrical and Computer Engineering from University of Tehran, Iran in 2012.
+Prior to joining UMD, I received my Bachelor of Science in Electrical and Computer Engineering from University of Tehran, Iran in 2012.